HOW IT WORKS

 Acknowledge that prison is not meant for penitence or rehabilitation, as exemplified by the decision to add an amendment to the 1994 crime bill that eliminated all Pell Grants for prisoners, effectively defunding all higher education programs.

-Acknowledge that there is no reason that our society, and how it deals with crime and why people commit crimes, has to be this way.
+Acknowledge that there is no reason that our society, and how it deals with crime and why people commit crimes, has to be this way — and that our current system doesn't work to deter crime or better our communities.

 Acknowledge that reforms don’t work, as they maintain a system designed to benefit the wealthy, and the white — and "help to produce the stultifying idea that nothing lies beyond the prison" (Angela Davis).